puppetlabs/puppetlabs-packer/templates/windows-2012r2-ja/README.md

 ### About

-This is the Windows 2012R2 Packer Template
+This is the Windows 2012R2 (Japanese) Packer Template

 ### VM settings